ServiceNow/atf-headless-runner/README.md

 3. Go to the `sys_atf_agent` table
 4. Should see a record for the agent with OS type of Linux and with the configured browser

+# Notices

+## Support Model

+ServiceNow built this integration with the intent to help customers get started faster in adopting Automated Testing and CI/CD APIs for DevOps workflows, but __will not be providing formal support__.
+This integration is therefore considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues.
+Occasionally, ServiceNow may choose to contribute to the open-source project to help address the highest priority Issues, and will do our best to keep the integrations updated with the latest API changes shipped with family releases.
+This is a good opportunity for our customers and community developers to step up and help drive iteration and improvement on these open-source integrations for everyone's benefit.

+## Governance Model

+Initially, ServiceNow product management and engineering representatives will own governance of these integrations to ensure consistency with roadmap direction.
+In the longer term, we hope that contributors from customers and our community developers will help to guide prioritization and maintenance of these integrations.
+At that point, this governance model can be updated to reflect a broader pool of contributors and maintainers.